 Hip and elbow dysplasia are a common cause of lameness in dogs.
-They sound like they should be the same thing, right?
-Are they though?
+They sound like they should be the same thing, just involving different legs.
+Are they, though?

 The hip is a relatively simple joint where the thigh bone (femur) connects to the pelvis in a ball-and-socket joint.